Ezwen/bandcamp-collection-downloader/README.md

 - Else, Bandcamp cookies must be exported in JSON using the Firefox Addon [Cookie Quick Manager](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/).
 This JSON file can then be used using the parameter `--cookies-file`:

-## Installation

-After each commit, the continuous integration (CI) builds a new standalone (ie. that includes all dependencies) executable jar that can be used as is.
-The last produced jar can always be found [at this link](https://framagit.org/Gwendal/bandcamp-collection-downloader/-/jobs/artifacts/master/raw/build/libs/bandcamp-collection-downloader.jar?job=build).

 ## Usage

 Example of command: